Dog Breeding

 • Breeding facilities: Test all dogs annually at minimum

-• New dogs: Quarantine 8-12 weeks with tests at start and end
+• New dogs: Quarantine 8 to 12 weeks with tests at start and end

 Zoonotic Disease: Brucellosis can be transmitted to humans.
 Dogs testing positive should never be used for breeding and require careful management to prevent human exposure.